artsus4/hakchi2-wiki/FAQ.md

 **Q: How do I use the tool?**

-Basically you just need to unpack it somewhere on your harddrive (installation is not required), run it, press “Add more games”, select some game ROMs and press “Synchronize”.
+**A:** Basically you just need to unpack it somewhere on your hard-drive (installation is not required), run it, press “Add more games”, select some game ROMs and press “Synchronize”.
 The application will guide you through this process.

 **Q: How is it working?**